Iberian ribbed newt

-This species should not be confused with the different species with similar common name, the Iberian newt (Lissotriton boscai).
+This species should not be confused with a different species with a similar common name, the Iberian newt (Lissotriton boscai).

 Description

-The Iberian ribbed newt has tubercles running down each side.
-Through these, its sharp ribs can puncture.
+The Iberian ribbed newt typically have 8 to 10 tubercles that look like orange warts running down each side.
+Through these, its sharp ribs can puncture through the stretched skin.
+The size of their ribs are larger than most other salamanders.
 The ribs act as a defense mechanism, causing little harm to the newt.
-This mechanism could be considered as a primitive and rudimentary system of envenomation, but is completely harmless to humans.
-At the same time as pushing its ribs out the newt begins to secrete poison from special glands on its body.
+Iberian ribbed newts generally try to run away from predators, but if they cannot escape they resort to this mechanism.
+It could be considered as a primitive and rudimentary system of envenomation, but is completely harmless to humans.
+At the same time as pushing its ribs out the newt begins to secrete a milky and viscous poison from special glands on its body.
+The poison primarily appears on the neck, the dorsal and lateral trunk, and on the tail.
 The poison coated ribs create a highly effective stinging mechanism, injecting toxins through the thin skin in predator's mouths.
-The newt's effective immune system and collagen coated ribs mean the pierced skin quickly regrows without infection.
+The newt's immune system, collagen coated ribs, and secretion of antimicrobial peptides released from specialized cutaneous glands mean the pierced skin quickly regrows without infection.

+Similar to most amphibians, Iberian ribbed newts are born in the water and breathe through their gills during the larvae phase.
+Once they start to grow limbs, they lose their gills and gain the ability to survive on land as well as in water.
+P. waltl is more aquatic-dwelling than many other European tailed amphibians.
+Though it is quite able to walk on land, most rarely leave the water, living usually in ponds, cisterns, and ancient village wells that were common in Portugal and Spain in the past.
+They have also been found inhabiting areas in northwestern Africa.
+It prefers cool, quiet, and deep waters, where it feeds on insects, aquatic molluscs, worms, and tadpoles.
+During warmer seasons some of these water sources dry up and the newts migrate to moist areas under rocks or with vegetation.
+In order to adapt to the different types stimuli found in these different habitats, it has been found that Iberian ribbed newts possess physiological and behavioral plasticity.